luhmann/hired/doc/architecture/decisions/0007-components-use-atomic-design.md

 ## Context

 * Maintaining a design system is a superior approach to keep a user interface consistent and extensible.
-* Composing user-interface-elements from more basic parts is a good functional approach in-line with reacts own design philosophy
+* Composing user-interface-elements from more basic parts is a good functional approach that is in line with Reacts own design-philosophy
-* Brad Frosts [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) is one of the most mature approaches for designing and keeping a design system.
+* Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) is one of the more mature approaches for designing and maintaining a design system.

 ## Decision